Nikita Haikin: International career

-Haikin has been an international youth, including Russia U-21, for Russia since 2010.
+Originally eligible to represent Israel, England, and Russia, Haikin has been an international youth for Russia since 2010.

 He was called up to the Russia senior national team for the first time in October 2021, as part of their World Cup qualifiers against Cyprus and Croatia.
 He was included in the extended 41-players list of candidates.
 He was included in the final squad list for these games and was on the bench in both, backing up Matvei Safonov.

-On 31 October 2024 Haikin revealed he intends to apply for Norwegian citizenship due to his engagement to a Norwegian and desire to settle down there.
+On 31 October 2024, Haikin revealed his intentions to apply for Norwegian citizenship due to his engagement to a Norwegian and desire to settle down there.
 Norway manager Ståle Solbakken commented that Haikin would be considered for a call-up should he become eligible.
+On 10 April 2026, Haikin was granted Norwegian citizenship, making him eligible to represent Norway at international level.
+A month later, on 8 May, reports emerged that FIFA had rejected or delayed Haikin's request to switch his sporting nationality from Russia to Norway due to residency rule requirements, leaving him ineligible for Norway selection ahead of the 2026 FIFA World Cup.